anthonyfreay/personalSite/README.md

 ```

 This command:
-- Creates a `build/` directory with optimized production files
+- Creates a `dist/` directory with optimized production files
 - Minifies JavaScript and CSS for faster loading
-- Optimizes images and assets
 - Generates static files ready for deployment

-The build folder will contain all the files needed to deploy your website to any static hosting service.
+The `dist/` folder contains everything needed to deploy to any static hosting service.

 ## Deployment 🚚